diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 ```

 #### Databases
-Spark can access several popular databases using either their Hadoop connectors or custom Spark connectors.
+Spark can access several popular databases using `either their Hadoop connectors or custom Spark connectors`.

 ##### Java Database Connectivity
-Spark can load data from any relational database that supports Java Database Connectivity (JDBC), including MySQL, Postgres, and other systems.
+Spark can load data from any relational database that supports `Java Database Connectivity (JDBC)`, including MySQL, Postgres, and other systems.
 To access this data, we construct an org.apache.spark.rdd.JdbcRDD and provide it with our SparkContext and the other parameters.
 Example 5-37 walks you through using JdbcRDD for a MySQL database.
 ```scala
 def createConnection() = {
     Class.forName(“com.mysql.jdbc.Driver”).newInstance();